Mabellian/alx-low_level_programming/0x08-recursion/README.md

-print a string in reverse
+new line of a string